PLPAcademy/day-3-assignment-joanna-k-Chinyama/README.md

 C) Add Python to PATH
 D) Install all available features

+    The answer is C) Add Python to PATH
 How do you verify Python installation on any system?

 A) By running python --version